hexdump2002/game-miner-public/README.md

 <br/><br/>
 __Warning__: Game Miner creates app icons when it runs for the first time.
 If you move the AppImage to another folder afterwards, you need to recreate the icons link.
 To do this just open the Game Miner settings page and click on "Remove app icons" and then "Add app icons".
 This will clean old icons and create new ones for the new location.
 <br/><br/>
-__Warning__: Game Miner needs Steam client to be closed while running so you can't add it to game mode.
+__Warning__: Game Miner needs the Steam client to be closed while running so you can't add it to game mode.
 However, I you only use the Cleaner tool you could use it without problem in game mode.

 ![Fedora](/site_images/add_remove_icons.png?raw=true "Fedora")